 The Taste Factor

 As consumers increasingly prioritize healthier eating, food manufacturers face the challenge of meeting these demands without compromising on taste.
-Health-conscious choices are on the rise, but when it comes to sugar alternatives, taste remains a top driver in food choices, as confirmed by the 2020 Food & Health Survey from the International Food Information Council.
+Health-conscious choices are on the rise, but taste remains a top driver in food choices, as confirmed by the 2020 Food & Health Survey from the International Food Information Council.

 Sweetness is only part of the equation